CazYokoyama/Open-Glider-Network-Groundstation/README.md

 	- there should be enough time to decode a second protocol
 * ADS-B decoder
 	- we still need some hardware
-* Send APRS messages over LoraWan
+* send APRS messages over LoraWan
+* send Fanet weather data

 ## Known bugs / Missing features
 * SNR calculation not correct